nervosnetwork/rfcs/rfcs/0000-universal-asset-notation/0000-universal-asset-notation.md

 // ETH crossed from the Ethereum chain to the CKB chain via Anotherbridge ETH.ckb|ab.eth

-// ETH crossed from the Ethereum chain to the Godwoken chain via Forcebridge and Godwoken bridge ETH.gw|gb.ckb|fb.eth
+// ETH crossed from the Ethereum chain to the Godwoken chain via Force Bridge and Godwoken Bridge ETH.gw|gb.ckb|fb.eth
 ```